What You Need To Know

 Frequently Asked Questions

->

-> - How can I prepare to apply for loan forgiveness?
-For more information on the application, the types of costs that are eligible for forgiveness, and what documentation you will need to submit in connection with your application, please review the Paycheck Protection Program Loan Forgiveness Application on the SBA website (the “SBA Forgiveness Application”).
-Seacoast strongly recommends that, prior to applying through our online portal for loan Forgiveness, you review and fill out the SBA Forgiveness Application, including the PPP Loan Forgiveness Calculation Form, PPP Schedule A and PPP Schedule A worksheet and gather the supporting documentation required to be submitted.
+- How can I prepare to apply for loan forgiveness?
+For more information on the application, the types of costs eligible for forgiveness, and the documentation you will need to submit in connection with your application, please review the Paycheck Protection Program Loan Forgiveness Application on the SBA website.
+Seacoast Bank strongly recommends that, prior to applying through our online portal for loan forgiveness, you review and fill out the SBA Forgiveness Application, including the PPP Loan Forgiveness Calculation Form, PPP Schedule A and PPP Schedule A worksheet and gather the supporting documentation required to be submitted.
 The required documentation is defined in the in the SBA Forgiveness Application.

-> - Who determines the amount of loan forgiveness?
-The U.S. Treasury and Small Business Administration (SBA) are responsible for the rules of the program which determine the amount of loan forgiveness you may receive.
+- Who determines the amount of loan forgiveness?
+The U.S. Treasury and Small Business Administration (SBA) are responsible for the rules of the program, which determine the amount of loan forgiveness you may receive.
 This can include full, partial or no forgiveness.

 - How do I request loan forgiveness?
 If you received a Small Business Administration (SBA) Paycheck Protection Program (PPP) loan from Seacoast Bank, we will email you with instructions on how to initiate the loan forgiveness process.
 Forgiveness is not automatic and must be requested through Seacoast Bank.